intel-ai-tce/ai-documents/AEM/intel-extension-for-openxla.md

 ```
 ### Run Stable Diffusion Inference

-We provide the code file `jax_sd.py` below that you can copy and execute directly.
+Image generation with Stable Diffusion is used for a wide range of use cases, including content creation, product design, gaming, architecture, etc. We provide the code file `jax_sd.py` below that you can copy and execute directly.
 The script is based on the official guide [Stable Diffusion in JAX / Flax](https://huggingface.co/blog/stable_diffusion_jax).
 It generates images based on a text prompt, such as `Wildlife photography of a cute bunny in the wood, particles, soft-focus, DSLR`.
 For benchmarking purpose, we do warmup for one-time costs for model creation and JIT compilation.
 Then we execute actual inference with 10 iterations and print out the average latency, for 1 image with 512 x 512 pixels generated, in a step count of 20 for each iteration.
-The hyper-parameters are listed in Table 1: the maximum sequence length for prompt is set as default 77 with 768 embedding dimensions each, and the guidance scale is 7.5, and the scheduler is Multistep DPM-Solver (Fast Solver for Guided Sampling of Diffusion Probabilistic Models, [multistep-dpm-solver API in Diffusers](https://huggingface.co/docs/diffusers/api/schedulers/multistep_dpm_solver)).
+The hyper-parameters are listed in Table 1: the maximum sequence length for the prompt is set as default 77 with 768 embedding dimensions each, the guidance scale is 7.5, and the scheduler is Multistep DPM-Solver (Fast Solver for Guided Sampling of Diffusion Probabilistic Models, [multistep-dpm-solver API in Diffusers](https://huggingface.co/docs/diffusers/api/schedulers/multistep_dpm_solver)).

 <p align="center">Table 1: Text-to-images Generation Configurations in Stable Diffusion</p>
 <table align="center"><tbody>